asood-life/des-algorithm-implementation/README.md

 <h3 id="introduction">Introduction</h3>
 <div>
     This project presents a simplified implementation of the <b>DES (Data Encryption Standard)</b> algorithm, specifically tailored for educational purposes.
-The primary goal is to leverage fundamental cryptography principles to understand the applications of this algorithm in secure communication protocols, smart cards, and network security.
+The primary goal is to leverage fundamental cryptography principles to understand the applications of this algorithm in secure communication protocols and smart cards.
     <br><br>
     The project centers around an <b>8-bit encryption scheme</b>, inspired by the simplified DES algorithm.
 The process begins with an initial <b>8-bit key</b>, which is then divided into <b>four 6-bit round keys</b>.
 The encryption process involves transforming an 8-bit plaintext through <b>four rounds</b>, each incorporating a unique round key.
 Each round adds progressive layers of complexity and security, making the encryption more robust.
 </div>